top of page

 CGM Compatibility

-What's happening to Omnipod DASH?
+What’s Happening to Omnipod DASH?

-Can You Trial Omnipod 5 before committing for four years?
+Can You Trial Omnipod 5 Before Committing for Four Years?

-Pricing, and how to get started with Omnipod 5
+Pricing and How to Get Started with Omnipod 5

 Current Omnipod DASH User Accessing via Private Health

-To access Omnipod 5 you will need:
+To access Omnipod 5, you’ll need:

 • A letter of clinical need from your Credentialled Diabetes Educator